 Tracking Device Leads To Electronics Bust In Washington

 According to investigators, one of the biggest recycling businesses in the entire state is now facing various charges after the company was exposed for exporting T.V.s with components deemed as hazardous to facilities overseas that were completely unregulated.
-The facilities were based in Hong Kong and now the company in questions, Total Reclaim, is under scrutiny after a GPS tracking system recorded the illegal activity in real-time.
+The facilities were based in Hong Kong and now the company in question, Total Reclaim, is under scrutiny after a GPS tracking system recorded the illegal activity in real-time.

 Thus far the facts are still being revealed but what is known about the investigation is a tracker was equipped on some televisions that were given to the electronics recycling business and the tracking data showed the televisions traveling from the United State to Hong Kong.
-The trackers were placed on the televisions by a non-profit agency that exposes environmental polluters.
-After data from the tracker exposed what was occurring with the electronics recycling, Total Reclaim was forced to admit that they were not being transparent and were indeed withholding information related to exports form investigators.
+The GPS trackers were placed on the televisions by a non-profit agency that exposes environmental polluters.
+After data from the tracker exposed what was occurring with the electronics recycling, Total Reclaim was forced to admit that they were not being transparent and were indeed withholding information related to exports from investigators.

 In a prepared statement released by the owners of Total Reclaim, the company stated that the investigation will reveal a poor market for commodities such as copper and shipping errors.
 This editor does not really know what to make of that because from the evidence brought forward from the GPS it is clear they were engaging in illegal practices, and the statement almost sounds like they are doing nothing more but trying to dodge responsibility for their activities.
-However, this case is very from from over as the Washington Department of Ecology as well as the Oregon Department of Environmental Quality are both now looking into whether to not Total Reclaim violated hazardous waste laws with their activity.
+However, this case is very from over as the Washington Department of Ecology as well as the Oregon Department of Environmental Quality are both now looking into whether to not Total Reclaim violated hazardous waste laws with their activity.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.